-- via the Internet at www.aalvote.com/HINE; - by telephone, by calling toll free 1-866-804-9616; or - by mail, by completing, signing, dating and returning your proxy card in the enclosed envelope.
+- via the Internet at www.proxyvote.com/HMIF or by following the instructions on the Notice of Internet Availability of Proxy Materials; - by telephone, by calling toll free 1-800-690-6903; or - by mail, by completing, signing, dating and returning your proxy card by following the instructions on the Notice of Internet Availability of Proxy Materials.

 For those stockholders with Internet access, we encourage you to vote via the Internet, a convenient means of voting that also provides cost savings to us.
 In addition, when you vote via the Internet or by phone prior to the Annual Meeting date, your vote is recorded immediately and there is no risk that postal delays will cause your vote to arrive late and, therefore, not be counted.
-For further instructions on voting and the control number required to submit your vote via the Internet or by phone, see your proxy card enclosed with this proxy statement.
+For further instructions on voting and the control number required to submit your vote via the Internet or by phone, see the Notice of Internet Availability of Proxy Materials or your proxy card.